davidq1688/nvidia_jetson_ai_certificate_project/README.md

 Codes are written and executed in the same docker as the one used in the nvidia course.

 Need to run the "classification_interaction" Jupyter notebook code

+Training data is exported to the "data" folder

+The model I trained is saved in /data/classification directory